-A typical cruise ship itinerary example is the following route of the biggest passenger ship in the world ever (for now!) the Allure Of The Seas operated by the RCI (Royal Caribbean International line) – the second largest cruise operator in the world after Carnival Corporation & PLC.
-This 7-day cruise itinerary sample is a for round-trip to Western Caribbean (as destination) from the port of Fort Lauderdale, Florida (departure-, or home-port) to visit the following ports:
+A typical cruise ship itinerary example is the following route of the biggest passenger ship in the world ever (for now!) – the Allure Of The Seas ship.
+This vessel is operated by the RCI (Royal Caribbean International line) – the second largest cruise operator in the world after Carnival Corporation & PLC.
+This is a 7-day cruise itinerary sample for a round-trip to Western Caribbean (as destination) from the port of Fort Lauderdale, Florida (departure-, or home-port) to visit the following call ports:

 - Haiti (visiting the Labadee resort – one of the RCI’s Caribbean private island resorts), Jamaica (calling on the port of Falmouth) and Mexico (calling on Cozumel).